CRAJKUMARSINGH/PDFExcelExtract/README.md

 This solution helps convert scanned PDF documents to editable Excel and Word formats while preserving formatting and maintaining statutory accuracy.

-**Latest Update**: Now includes a full-featured GUI application with progress tracking and detailed logging!
+**Latest Update**: Now includes both a web-based interface and a full-featured desktop GUI application with progress tracking, detailed logging, and batch processing capabilities!

 ## Features